rehierl/html-outliner-spec/issue-associations-notes.md

 same reference that it had just before entering the SR element - i.e. the last section that is located in front of the SR element.

-(3) <span id="type-4-current-section-hc">
+(3) <span id="type4-current-section-hc">
-enter/exit an element of heading content</span>
+enter/exit an element of heading content (HC)</span>

 When entering the first heading element inside some sectioning element, this heading will be used as the heading of the sectioning element's first inner section.
 The `currentSection` variable will remain unchanged - i.e. it keeps referencing that first inner section.

-When entering additional heading elements, new implied sections will be created and the `currentSection` variable will be changed to reference these new implied sections.
+When entering any additional heading element, a new implied section will be created and the `currentSection` variable will be changed to reference this new implied section.

 NOTE - Both of these cases need to taken into consideration because heading elements are themselves container elements that have inner nodes - e.g. they